 New: NASP Exposure Project

-NASP’s African American subcommittee of the Multicultural Affairs Committee launched the Exposure Project to expose high school students and undergraduates, especially those of diverse backgrounds, to school psychology.
+NASP’s African Diaspora subcommittee of the Multicultural Affairs Committee launched the Exposure Project to expose high school students and undergraduates, especially those of diverse backgrounds, to school psychology.
 Consider presenting to high school students and undergraduates in your area to expose them to the field.
 Materials are available for download.

 This brochure discusses the role of Indigenous school psychologists.